cloudentity/pyron/Readme.md

 Environment variables map to `HttpClientOptions` attributes the same way they map to `HttpServerOptions`.

-You can configure HTTP client for each target service separately:
+You can configure HTTP client for each target service separately (note that default attributes from environment variables are ignored in this case):

 ```json
 {